qaqcatz/adclib/README.md

 - adbPath, e.g. /home/hzy/Android/Sdk/platform-tools/adb
 - device, e.g. emulator-5554
 - ip, avd's ip, usually 127.0.0.1
 - httpForwardPort, forward tcp:HttpForwardPort(host port) tcp:guest port.
 An avd can only have one forwarding port.
-If there are multiple guest ports, you should implement port forwarding within the emulator yourself.
+If there are multiple guest ports, you should implement port forwarding within the device yourself.
 If you do not want to use Http, just set any value.

 ### Exec